corincic161/Laboratories/BD/LAB5/README.md

 # Laboratory work nr.
-5
+5 by Sclifos Corina

 ## Answers to questions
 1. **Types of blocks in Transact SQL.**